- Things To Do

 Turkey: Hunt days are Saturdays, Sundays, and Wednesdays during open fall season.
 Turkey hunting is only allowed on pheasant hunt days.

 A valid CDFW fishing license is required.
-Check fishing regulations for current licensing fees (this is a large .pdf file and may take a while to download.)
+Check fishing regulations for current licensing fees.
 Licenses are not available on the Wildlife Area.

 Visitors can enjoy many fishing opportunities at Gray Lodge with its ponds and miles of canals supporting bass, sunfish, perch, catfish and carp.
 All fishing is from the shore in accordance with general fish regulations.
 The area is open to fishing seven days a week.
 From two weeks before waterfowl season to one week after waterfowl season, fishing is restricted to the Avis Access only.